 [Journal 12: If you could take home any animal from the zoo as a pet, which would you choose?: Draft 1]

+Journal Prompt 12: If you could take home any animal from the zoo as a pet, which would you choose – and why?

 I will take raccoon back home, because they are cute!!!
 First time I saw raccoon is last year Christmas in Australia, my family travel to Australia to visited my sister who was studied in Sydney.
 I saw three raccoon in the zoo, and they are so cute!!!
 I couldn’t put my sight away from them.
 I know that raccoon is very smart and very tricky, it has flexible body and it can walk with two feet, they love finding food in garbage; but they still so cute!
 They love” washing food” to find the shape of food.
 They love water too, they love taking bath and swimming.
 If I could take home any animal from the zoo, I will take raccoon home, definitely.